cccc9612/RhythmRealm/group_project_resources/example_project_planning_docs/day2_feature_list.md

 ## 2. Albums
 * Users should be able to view all albums created by users.
-* Users should be able to add songs to an album they created.
+* Users should be able to create albums.
-* Users should be able to remove songs from their albums.
+* Users should be able to update an album (add or remove songs) they created.
 * Users should be able to delete their albums.